gokayfem/ComfyUI-fal-API/README.md

 - **Seedvr Upscaler (fal)**: Use SeedVR2 to upscale your images
 - **Imagen4 Preview (fal)**: Use Imagen4 (Preview version) to generate images
 - **Qwen Image Edit (fal)**: Use Qwen to edit images
+- **Qwen Image Edit Plus with LoRAs (fal)**: Use Qwen Image Edit Plus with LoRA support to edit images
 - **SeedEdit 3.0 (fal)**: Use SeedEdit 3.0 to edit images
 - **Seedream 4.0 Edit (fal)**: Use Seedream 4.0 to edit images
 - **Nano Banana Text-to-Image (fal)**: Use Nano Banana to generate images